cchitsiang/awesome-stars/topics.md

 ## ember

-- [storybookjs/storybook](https://github.com/storybookjs/storybook) - 📓 The UI component explorer.
-Develop, document, & test React, Vue, Angular, Web Components, Ember, Svelte & more!
+- [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
+Made for UI development, testing, and documentation.
 - [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - Turn your audience into a business.
 Publishing, memberships, subscriptions and newsletters.
 - [discourse/discourse](https://github.com/discourse/discourse) - A platform for community discussion.
 Free, open, simple.